Creators: The Past: Plot

-The film provides a fictional explanation as to why the Mayan prophecy did not come to pass.
+The film provides a fictional explanation as to why the alleged Mayan prophecy did not come to pass.
 As the end of the year 2012 arrives, the universe is about to undergo an extraordinary planetary alignment which will cause a total eclipse to be visible from planet Earth.
 The eight members of the Galactic Council regulating the stability of the universe gather to discuss the effects of the coming alignment.
 Each of the godlike members of the council is a "Creator" governing their own planet.
 All the data regarding the planets, including the secrets about the DNA of their respective species, are recorded into mystical objects known as the lens.

 Following the rebellion of Lord Kanaff, the regent of planet Earth, the Galactic Council loses control of the lens which contains the recording of the entire history and the memories of humanity.
 The data contained in the object includes the secret that mankind was created by aliens and that all religions are a sham to keep humanity under control.
 Sofy, a young woman who was abducted as a child by aliens, is entrusted by the Creators with the task of locating the missing lens.
 The female warrior Lady Airre is sent by the council of the Creators to capture Lord Kanaff.
 Meanwhile, another Creator, Lord Kal, has been secretly plotting to take control of Earth through the Illuminati, in order to replace his own dying planet.